nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 - Ability to use complex multivalued fields in page provider predicates ([NXS-5191](https://jira.nuxeo.com/browse/NXS-5191))
 - Workflow resolution actions not displayed when there are several of them ([NXS-5201](https://jira.nuxeo.com/browse/NXS-5201))
 - Branches should not be able to be merged when you have work in progress ([NXS-5215](https://jira.nuxeo.com/browse/NXS-5215))
-- Action configuration screen in Designer only shows the "input" field once ([NXS-5216](https://jira.nuxeo.com/browse/NXS-5216))

-[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.9.0'%29) is available in our bug tracking tool.
+[More information about upcoming changes](https://jira.nuxeo.com/issues/?jql=project %3D NXS AND fixVersion IN %28'3.10.0'%29) is available in our bug tracking tool.

 ## Recently Released Changes